-- Always check your wiring before you power up your circuit (especially your power and ground connections). - When removing chips from breadboards, always use an appropriate tool (not your fingers!). - If you break something, please report it (don't just put it away). - You are expected to supply and configure your own laptop computers for project use
+- Always check your wiring before you power up your circuit (especially your power and ground connections). - If you break something, please report it (don't just put it away). - You are expected to supply and configure your own laptop computers for project use